grevian/palworld-ondemand/README.md

-# minecraft-ondemand
+# palworld-ondemand

-Almost free serverless on-demand Minecraft server in AWS
+Almost free serverless on-demand Palworld Dedicated Server in AWS

+# 🚧 **Under construction**: This section is still in progress.
+Stay tuned for updates.

 ## Table of Contents